top of page

 Struggles & Victories

-For more than 35 years, East Austin residents had lived next to several bulk fuel storage tank facilities (“Tank Farm”) that devastated the land and our community.
-The tank farm was located in a predominately Latino and African American neighborhood.
-Millions of gallons of petroleum products were stored at the Tank Farm.
-The Tank Farm was a 52 acre site with above ground fuel storage tanks owned by six major oil companies: Exxon, Mobil, Chevron, Star Enterprises (Texaco), CITGO and Coastal States.
-In 1992, PODER discovered that the companies had violated air emissions and had contaminated the groundwater.
-There were numerous health problems in the community.
-PODER and EAST sponsored a “Toxic Tour” of the area on February 10, 1992.
+For more than 35 years, East Austin residents had lived next to several bulk fuel storage tank facilities (“Tank Farm”) that devastated the land and surrounding community.
+This 52-acre site with above-ground fuel storage tanks was located in a predominantly Latino and African American neighborhood, where millions of gallons of petroleum products were stored.
+It was owned by 6 major oil companies: Exxon, Mobil, Chevron, Star Enterprises (Texaco), CITGO and Coastal States.
+In 1992, PODER discovered that the companies had violated air emissions and contaminated the groundwater.
+Through research and a series of health surveys within the community, health issues related to the pollutants were discovered.
+PODER and EAST (East Austin Strategy Team, a group of neighborhood associations formed by Black East Austin residents) sponsored a “Toxic Tour” of the area on February 10, 1992.
 Elected officials from the city, county and state level, as well as neighborhood association representatives and school leaders participated.
 As a result of the support of several elected officials, community involvement, and continued queries by PODER and EAST, soil and groundwater contamination at the site were brought to light.
 In 1993, through PODER’s community organizing, the Tank Farm relocated out of the community and the companies agreed to remediation.
-Later the properties were rezoned to less intense use and now the neighborhood is in the process of creating a redevelopment plan for the area.
+Later, the properties were rezoned to less intense use, and the neighborhood is currently in the process of creating a redevelopment plan for the area.

 Screen Shot 2022-02-01 at 11.09.11 PM.png